logo dark

 Making beer is a fulfilling experience.
 Finding new hops that you love, pouring the perfect pint, and hearing a customer say your brew is their new favorite—unmatched.
 But, as with any business, you’ll also need to manage the less thrilling aspects of running a successful brewery.
-Enter the Brewer’s Report of Operations (BROP), which is a key part of staying compliant with Alcohol and Tobacco Tax and Trade Bureau (TTB) requirements.
+While comprehensive beverage software can help streamline operations, a critical compliance requirement is the Brewer’s Report of Operations (BROP), which is key to staying compliant with Alcohol and Tobacco Tax and Trade Bureau (TTB) requirements

 The BROP tracks alcohol you’ve produced, sold, lost, and received in the reporting time frame.
 Depending on your production and sales volume, you may need to file this report either monthly or quarterly.
 The TTB requires all breweries to submit the form within the time frame for which they’re eligible to remain in good standing and avoid fines.